Colts 19, Seahawks 17: Russell Wilson, offense sharp early, while Shaquem Griffin, young defenders shine

 Here’s some more of what stood out.

-A productive debut for Shaquem Griffin: The fifth-round pick entered the game on defense on the second series at weakside linebacker and was credited with four tackles — two solos and two assists — on four straight plays.
+A productive debut for Shaquem Griffin: The fifth-round pick entered the game on defense on the second series at weakside linebacker and was credited with four tackles — two solos and two assists — on four straight plays on that drive.

 Griffin played throughout the second half and finished with a team-high nine tackles.
 Since Griffin is backing up an established starter in K.J.
 Wright it’s hard to see him winning a starting job now.
 But his first game appearance only further confirmed the excitement his training camp play has generated.